Zenika/skillZ/README.md

 ### E2E with Cypress

-Create a file named `.env.test`, with the same content as the .env.local.
+Create a file named `.env.test`, with the same content as the .env.
 Replace the value of the variable `NEXT_PUBLIC_AUTH0_CONNECTION` with `Username-Password-Authentication`

 Create a file named `cypress.env.json` at the root of the project with the following content :